tiendu/tiendu.github.io/_posts/2024-12-04-rust-basics-eng.md

 ## Ownership, Borrowing, and Lifetimes

-Rust’s unique approach to memory safety is built on three interrelated concepts:
+Rust's unique approach to memory safety is built on three interrelated concepts:

 - **Ownership:** Each piece of data has a single owner.
 When the owner goes out of scope, the data is dropped.
 - **Borrowing:** Instead of transferring ownership, you can lend references to data.
 There are immutable borrows (`&T`) that allow multiple readers, and mutable borrows (`&mut T`) that allow one writer at a time.